Qibla's Tajweed Format

-- Receive the final juz’ as it has been taught by each generation of Muslims to the next, with the correct tajweed, back to the Prophet, peace and blessings be upon him.
+- Receive these surahs as they have been taught by each generation of Muslims to the next, with an unbroken chain of transmission to the Prophet, peace and blessings be upon him.

 - The course allows you to progress at your own pace.
-It is very normal for students to take the same level of tajweed multiple times to receive the ijaza.
+It is very normal for students to take the same level of tajweed multiple times.

 About the Course

-In this course, you will be given the opportunity to recite and memorize the last juz’ of the Quran along with the required rules of tajweed through an unbroken chain of transmission from the Messenger of Allah, peace and blessings be upon him.
+In this course, you will be given the opportunity to start applying the rules of tajweed learnt in ARB101 through correctly reciting Sura al-Fatiha and Suras al-Qar'ia to al-Nas of the Quran, through an unbroken chain of transmission from the Messenger of Allah, peace and blessings be upon him.

-Lessons will be based around selected surahs that the student will study every week, with recorded lessons explaining the most common mistakes of tajweed in that sura.
-At the live sessions, you will recite these surahs directly to the instructor and have your mistakes corrected.
+Lessons will be based around the selected suras that the student will study every week, with recorded lessons explaining the most common mistakes of tajweed in that sura.
+At the live classes, you will recite these suras directly to the instructor and have your mistakes corrected.

 The course is designed to allow students to progress at their own pace.
 The student, with the teacher’s guidance, can choose to recite one or more surahs per week and their progress is dependent on their performance as well as the teacher input.
-It is very normal for students to take the same level of tajweed multiple times to receive the ijaza.
+It is very normal for students to take the same level of tajweed multiple times.

 All new students will have their skills assessed by their teacher in their first live class.

-The student must be able to apply the following tajweed rules consistently in their recitation in order to successfully complete the course:
+The course shall teach the following rules, which students must be able to apply in their recitation in order to successfully complete the course:

-- Week 1: The rules of fatha, damma, and kasra
+- Weeks 1, 2 and 3: The rules of fatha, damma, and kasra

-- Week 2: The rules of silent nun
+- Weeks 4 and 5: The rules of silent nun

-- Week 4: The rules of silent meem
+- Weeks 8 and 9: The rules of silent meem

 Weekly Time Commitment